Harden, Embiid, Harris rally 76ers past Grizzlies 110-105 - NewsBreak

-PHILADELPHIA (AP) — Joel Embiid slogged through illness and even played the rare role of victim on a dunk attempt.
-With a few big buckets and his own one-handed stuff of Ja Morant, Embiid ultimately showed why it’s never good to count out The Big Man.

-Tobias Harris sank the go-ahead 3-pointer with 39 seconds left, James Harden scored 31 points, and Embiid had 27 points and 19 rebounds to help the Philadelphia 76ers storm back and beat the Memphis Grizzlies 110-105 on Thursday night.
+PHILADELPHIA (AP) — Tobias Harris sank the go-ahead 3-pointer with 39 seconds left, James Harden scored 31 points, and Joel Embiid had 27 points and 19 rebounds to help the Philadelphia 76ers storm back and beat the Memphis Grizzlies 110-105 on Thursday night on 92.9 FM ESPN.

-Embiid made 3 of 5 shots in the fourth — including the tying bucket that made it 100-all — to rally the Sixers from deficits of 17 points in the first half and 12 in the third.

-“If you took away his offense, what else did he do?” coach Doc Rivers said with a laugh.

-Embiid said he had to “keep being a monster” defensively when the ball wasn’t dropping on offense.

-“I always think two-way is better than one-way,” Embiid said.
-“In those type of nights, to be able to have an impact when you don’t have anything going on offensively, I think is nice.”

 Harden buried a 3 to get the run rolling and Harris sank two free throws, then made a 3 that pulled Philly within 99-98.
-Embiid, who finished 7 of 25 from the floor, tied it at 100-all on a jumper.
+Embiid, an offensive non-factor most of the game, tied it at 100-all on a jumper.

 Jaren Jackson Jr. hit a pair of tough buckets at the rim to put Memphis back ahead by four.

-Harden, though, hit one of his six 3-pointers, Harris made it 106-105 with his 3, and Embiid scooped a loose ball for a dunk that sealed the comeback.
+Harden, though, hit one of his six 3-pointers, Harris made it 106-105 with his 3, and Embiid, who also had six blocks, scooped a loose ball for a dunk that sealed the comeback.
 Harris finished with 20 points.

-“We’ve had a lot of games likes this where we get off to slow starts and have to make a comeback,” Harris said.

 The Grizzlies stumbled before the All-Star break, losing eight of nine before a 3-1 streak to end the first half.
-Desmond Bane scored 25 points, Jackson had 18 and Morant 15 for the Grizzlies.
+Desmond Bane sored 25 points, Jackson had 18 and Ja Morant 15 for the Grizzlies.

-“There’s going to be struggles.
-There’s going to be adverse moments throughout the season,” Memphis coach Taylor Jenkins said.
-“We’ve got to learn to get better from it.
-We found a way to win a couple of games going into the break, kind of on our terms.”

 Embiid had a non-COVID illness that perhaps played a role in one of his worst first halves in recent memory.
 He most recently played in Sunday's All-Star Game, scoring 32 points in 27 minutes.